 - Your mini lathe is just that, a mini, or small lathe.
-Don't attempt jobs that are beyond its capacity. - Check the workpiece after you place it in the chuck or other work holding device.
-Be sure it is secure before turning on the lathe. - Don't wear loose clothing or jewelry when operating the lathe. - Stop the spindle and make sure the machine is in a safe condition before: - Opening or removing safety shields - Reaching into work area - Changing or adjusting tools - Changing or adjusting workpieces - Changing speed ranges - Clearing chips or coolant - Inspect cutting tools for sharpness, chips, and cracks before each use.
-Replace dull, chipped, or cracked cutting tools immediately. - Handle cutting tools with care.
-Cutting edges are very sharp and can cause lacerations. - Do not use unbalanced workpieces or fixtures in the spindle - Remove all tools (wrenches, chuck keys, locking pins, and so on) from the spindle immediately after using them.
+Don't attempt jobs that are beyond its capacity. - Check the work piece after you place it in the chuck or other work holding device.
+Be sure it is secure before turning on the lathe. - Don't wear loose clothing or jewelry when operating the lathe.